Allusions to Greek Mythology are all over the place in the modern world.

 - Mercury is the closest planet to the sun.

-- Ford vehicle model.
-The black car with orange/yellow flames in the movie Grease was a custom Mercury.
-Here’s another mean looking Mercury.
-There are actually a wide range of Mercury vehicles and many of them look totally different.
+- Ford vehicle model: The black car with orange/yellow flames in the movie Grease was a custom Mercury.
+Here’s another mean-looking Mercury.
+A wide range of Mercury vehicles exist and many of them look very different.

 - Having the Midas Touch is the ability to achieve wealth or success from one’s actions.

-- Midas is a chain of automotive service centres.
+- Midas is a chain of automotive service centers.

-Hercules spilt some milk when he was breast feeding up in the stars.
+Hercules spilled milk when he was young and breastfeeding up in the stars.